sxwd/learngit/readme.txt

 it is said the development with git's branch is fast & simple. second round test of 'git branch' this is a "merge --no-ff" test

+this is a "stash" cmd test and I am in progress of development...
+Now it is time to finish the undone job with help of cmd "stash".